 If you fall short of the 20 GB threshold, you won’t be able to install Windows 10.
-Even if you did, it wouldn’t perform very well, as some files might be missing.
+Even if you did, it wouldn’t perform well, as some files might be missing.

 Full drives, whether HDDs or SSDs, don’t perform well.

-It’s recommended to leave at least 10 to 20% storage space free on any drive so that you don’t run into performance issues.
+It’s recommended to leave at least 10 to 20% of storage space free on any drive so that you don’t run into performance issues.

 5. Install Windows 10 to an SSD

 If you’re here, we’ve established that your computer meets the minimum requirements, your chosen installation medium (preferably a USB) is operational, the USB port isn’t damaged, and you have sufficient storage space for Windows 10.

 The next step is to make sure you’re installing Windows 10 onto an SSD (Solid State Drive) rather than an HDD (Hard Disc Drive).